vaguileradiaz/tinfoleak/README.md

 - Conversations

 ### License
-<b>tinfoleak</b> is released under the CC-BY-SA-4.0 license.
+<b>tinfoleak</b> is released under the <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC-BY-SA-4.0</a> license.
 See the <a href="https://github.com/vaguileradiaz/tinfoleak/blob/master/LICENSE.txt">LICENSE.txt</a> file for additional details.

 ### Installation
 Install Python and dependencies: